My name is Sarah Abigail Pearson (BA Hons, MA) and I am Pear Projects.

 I also teach small group classes for the post natal and beyond mum – called Mums-HIIT.
 This class is built to get you hot and sweaty whilst using low impact movements, therefore being safe for the core and pelvic floor.
 Babies are welcome to come of these classes, some are for mums only!

-I come from a dance background and focus on improving confidence and esteem in any individual client, along with their fitness and health.
+I come from a dance background and focus on improving confidence and self esteem in any individual client, along with their fitness and health.
 I danced from a young age with ballet and tap classes, however, it wasn’t until my teens that I really started to pursue it.
 I joined the hip hop Alter Ego Dance Company back when I was 17 and was offered a place at The University of Chichester for a BA (Hons) Degree in Dance shortly after.
 During my time at The University of Chichester I excelled in contemporary dance and found myself not only in demand for peers work but also becoming an original member of the Chichester Collective (led by Lila Dance for students who highly achieved).
 I worked hard and became a member of 3Fall the undergraduate touring company, and was lucky enough to perform works by; Stuart Waters, Lila Dance, Paula Conduit and Cai Tomos.

 After completing my undergraduate degree I was lucky enough to be offered a place to complete a Masters Degree in Dance Performance and so I became a member of MAPdance 2009-2010.
 The postgraduate company toured extensively for 6 months delivering a varied show of contemporary dance.
 The dance pieces performed were created by Shobana Jeyasingh, Gregory Maqoma, Keira Martin, Colin Poole and Matthias Sperling.
 MAPdance was a huge opportunity and despite injury I received the principle role in Colin Poole’s Crush.
 MAPdance was fantastic and I gained masses of performance experience, but I also learnt about the reality behind working in a professional dance company.
 Sadly my injured knee never fully recovered and I knew before the end of my course that my chances as a pro contemporary dancer were very limited.
 Meanwhile my thesis researched ideas of power and display within performance and a copy can be found in the library at The University of Chichester (and in my office at home)!